iamdudeman/react-cross-platform-boilerplate/README.md

 ## Setting up everything
-This will install all the modules for shared, desktop, native, and web as well as setting up some symlinks so we can have hot module reloading while developing.
+This will install all the modules we need for each platform.

 Note: This might take awhile.
-There is around 500mb of node_modules at the moment.
+There is around 750mb of node_modules at the moment.
 ```
 $ npm install
 ```